orlandos-nl/IkigaJSON/README.md

 # IkigaJSON

 IkigaJSON is a really fast JSON parser.
-It performed ~4x faster in our tests when decoding a type from JSON.
+It performed ~4x faster than Foundation in our tests when decoding a type from JSON.

 ### Adding the dependency